 There are no free camps in Jervis Bay, and there is absolutely no sleeping in vehicles allowed in the area.
 There are signs stating this everywhere, including that authorities may fine on the spot.

 Jervis Bay Holiday Park has powered and unpowered sites, just outside Huskisson.
 Rates start at $40/night for an unpowered site.
-While I didn’t stay there (my trip was planned last-minute and they were fully booked), I’d recommend it for budget travelers looking for a less expensive choice than the Booderee National Park campgrounds.
+I’d recommend it for budget travelers looking for a less expensive choice than the Booderee National Park campgrounds.

 There are plenty of options around Jervis Bay if you’re not wanting to camp.
 Unfortunately, there are no hostels.
 The best-rated budget accommodation is Jervis Bay Motel.
 For a bit more of a splurge, I love the look of Edgewater Bed and Breakfast or Wildwood.
 You can search for other accommodation in Jervis Bay here, or using the map below!